Home Compare QSR vs ROP

 Stability

-On stability, Restaurant Brands International Inc. ranks near the top of the group; Roper Technologies, Inc. sits in the weaker half.
+Restaurant Brands International Inc. ranks near the top of the group on stability; Roper Technologies, Inc. sits in the weaker half.

-On valuation, the edge is clear — both rank well, but Roper Technologies, Inc. sits noticeably higher.
+On growth, the same pattern holds: both rank well, but Roper Technologies, Inc. still sits higher.

 Stability — Dominant Gap